 - a.
-A preliminary inquiry is primarily a fact-finding exercise with the objective of providing the Office of Ethics with sufficient evidence and other information to determine whether an Allegation warrants further consideration under these Procedures, or other possible actions.
+A preliminary inquiry is primarily a fact finding exercise with the objective of providing the Office of Ethics with sufficient evidence and other information to determine whether an Allegation warrants further consideration under these Procedures, or other possible actions.
 A preliminary inquiry should be conducted in as expeditious a manner as possible. - b.
 The Office of Ethics will conduct preliminary inquiries, or take steps to ensure that the inquiry is performed by a person or persons qualified to do so and shall not normally notify the employee concerned. - c.
-Subject to applicable Bank policies on access to records and information, the person conducting the preliminary inquiry may, among other actions, conduct discussions with relevant parties, have access to Bank property, the files of the Bank, the business or personal electronic data stored in or passing through Bank systems, Bank computers or other Bank information-storing devices, and Bank property and other evidence physically located on Bank premises, including in the work area of the employee who is the subject of a preliminary inquiry. - d.
-Following a preliminary inquiry, if it is determined that there is no sufficient basis to merit further proceedings, the Ethics Officer shall dismiss the Allegation and so inform the Vice President for Finance and Administration.
+Subject to applicable Corporation policies on access to records and information, the person conducting the preliminary inquiry may, among other actions, conduct discussions with relevant parties, have access to Corporation property, the files of the Corporation, the business or personal electronic data stored in or passing through Corporation systems, Corporation computers or other Corporation information-storing devices, and Corporation property and other evidence physically located on Corporation premises including in the work area of the employee who is the subject of a preliminary inquiry.

+d.
+Following a preliminary inquiry, if it is determined that there is no sufficient basis to merit further proceedings, the Ethics Officer shall dismiss the Allegation and so inform the Chief of Finance and Administration.
 The employee who submitted the Allegation may be notified of the decision by the Office of Ethics.
-The employee who was the subject of the preliminary inquiry shall be notified of the decision by the Office of Ethics only if he was notified of the preliminary inquiry.
+The employee who was the subject of the preliminary inquiry shall be notified of the decision by the Office of Ethics only if s/he was notified of the preliminary inquiry.